 Ballyboughal is a rural village within the Core area of the County, within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.

-The area is at the centre of Ballyboughal and is essential to facilitate the expansion of the centre of the settlement.
-The area is also at the centre of the LAP lands.
-No other lands are suitable.
-Ballyboughal is located at the crossroads of the R108 and the R129 linking Swords to Naul and Blakes Cross to Oldtown and is part of the network of rural villages functioning as small local service centres for the surrounding rural hinterland.
-Criteria 2 Ballyboughal is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
+Criteria 2 Ballyboughal is located at the crossroads of the R108 and the R129 linking Swords to Naul and Blakes Cross to Oldtown and is part of the network of rural villages functioning as small local service centres for the surrounding rural hinterland.
+Ballyboughal is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
 It is also vital as a local driver to provide a range of functions for their resident population and their surrounding catchments including housing, employment, services and retail and leisure opportunities.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: Comprises significant previously developed and / or under-utilised lands.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: Is essential to facilitate the regeneration and/or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or under-utilised lands.
+Is within or adjoining the core of an established or designated urban settlement.
 Will be essential in achieving compact and sustainable urban growth.
-This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of some of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment while some (PFRA) is not considered suitable.
-Criteria 3 It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
+There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
+Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of some of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment while some (PFRA) is not considered suitable.
 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.